I have 2 questions for you.

 That and another chance to mess things up.

-In some cases, people open up different accounts to serve differing purposes:
+In some cases, people open up different accounts to serve different purposes:

 - Household checking and savings